 Noncustodial parents who do not pay child support established by court order are subject to enforcement measures to collect regular and past-due payments.
-The Division of Child Support Enforcement has broad authority to collect and enforce the payment of child support.
+The Division of Child Support Services has broad authority to collect and enforce the payment of child support.
 Our enforcement tools include:

 - Consumer Reporting - Child support debt is reported to consumer reporting agencies, which can affect the noncustodial parent's credit rating.

 - Court Processing - Cooperating with the court in the issuance of Capiases, also known as arrest warrants.

 - Federal Case Registry - National database that includes all child support cases handled by State IV-D child support agencies.

 - Income Withholding Orders - Employers are ordered to deduct child support from the noncustodial parent.

 - License Suspension - Suspending a non-custodial parent's license including: Delaware driver licenses, hunting and fishing licenses, occupational and professional licenses.

 - Lottery Intercept - Intercepting Delaware Lottery winnings.